"...visually pleasing, informative and entertaining.... Recommended." (J. Reed for Video Librarian)

-A documentary focused on southern Indian classical bharatanatyam dance and music, this hour-long documentary includes mostly performance and interviews.
-The performers come from a group called "Kalanjali: Dances of India" which maintains performers in India, in Chennai, and a dance academy in the USA, in Berkeley.
+Focused on southern Indian classical bharatanatyam dance and music, this hour-long documentary includes mostly performance and interviews.
+The performers come from a group called "Kalanjali: Dances of India" which maintains performers in India, in the city of Chennai, and a dance academy in the USA, in Berkeley.

-In the case of our documentary (filmed in Berkeley), the group performers come from the dance academy and is composed mostly of young women from the Indian diaspora.
+The group performers come from the dance academy and is composed mostly of young women from the Indian diaspora.
 The solo dancer, K.P.
-Yeshoda, as well as the musicians, come from India but traveled to California to join us in the studio.
+Yeshoda, and the musicians come from India but traveled to California to join us in the studio.
 Kalanjali's directors are the primary interview subjects: K.P.
-Kunhiraman (now deceased), a master of both bharatanatyam and kathakali, along with Katherine Kunhiraman, who has specialized in bharatanatyam.
+Kunhiraman (now deceased), a master of both bharatanatyam and kathakali, along with Katherine Kunhiraman, who specialized in bharatanatyam.
 Both trained in the Kalakshetra Academy in Chennai.OR purchase on DVD with PayPal:

 Whether you purchase the physical DVD, or download or rent it on-line, in addition to the 30 minute documentary you get several interesting Extras.
 In one, Juan de Dios Soto cooks a special Afro-Peruvian dish called carapulcra.
 In another, Lalo Izquierdo explains more about how zapateo was performed in the "old days" when it was even more complex and demanding than today.
 And there are more....

 "...a vivid demonstration...that...Afro-Peruvian music and culture [are] ... exciting and dynamic...."
 (Wayne Wallace, 3 times Grammy nominated jazz trombonist)